-$F1.\ Percentages\ of\ first-time,\ first-year\ (freshman)\ degree-seeking\ students\ and\ degree-seeking\ undergraduates\ enrolled\ in\ Fall\ 2020\ who\ fit\ the\ following\ categories:$
+F1.
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 23.56% 16.33% Percent of men who join fraternities 0 .62% Percent of women who join sororities 0 0 Percent who live in college-owned, -operated, or -affiliated housing 77.5% 18% Percent who live off campus or commute 22.5% 82% Percent of students age 25 and older 0 8.1% Average age of full-time students 18.3 20.92 Average age of all students (full- and part-time) 18.3 21.3
+First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 34.24% 22.85% Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affiliated housing Percent who live off campus or commute Percent of students age 25 and older 0.06% 8.27% Average age of full-time students 18.3 20.8 Average age of all students (full- and part-time) 18.3 21.2

-Percent of students age 25 and older 0 8.1% Average age of full-time students ents 18.3 20.92 Average age of all students (full- and part-ti ime) 18.3 21.3 F2.
-Activities offered Identify those program ns available at your institution. ☑ Campus Ministries ☑ Choral groups ☑ Concert band ☑ Dance ☑ Drama/theater ☑ International Student Organization ☑ Jazz band ☑ Literary magazine ☑ Marching band ☐ Model UN ☑ Music ensembles ☑ Musical theater on ☐ Opera ☑ Pep band ☒ Radio station ☒ Student gove ☒ Student news ☒ Student-run ☒ Symphony o ☒ Television st ☒ Yearbook ernment spaper film society rchestra F3.
-ROTC (program offered in cooperation v with Reserve Officers' Training Corp s) Army ROTC is offered: ☑ On campus☐ At cooperating institution (nan ne): Click or tap here to enter text.
-Naval ROTC is offered: ☑ On campus☐ At cooperating institution (nan ne): Click or tap here to enter text.
-Air Force ROTC is offered: ☐ On campus ☐ At cooperating institution (nar me): Click or tap here to enter text.
+Percent who live off campus or commute Percent of students age 25 and older 0.06% 8.27% Average age of full-time students 18.3 20.8 Average age of all students (full- and part-tim e) 18.3 21.2 F2.
+Activities offered Identify those programs available at your institution. □ Campus Ministries ∠ Literary magazine ⊠ Radio station n ☐ Choral groups ⊠ Student gove ernment ⊠ Concert band ☐ Model UN □ Dance □ ☐ Student-run □ Drama/theater □ ⊠ Symphony o • □ Jazz band ⊠ Pep band ☐ At cooperating institution (name Naval ROTC is offered: ☐ Marine Option ☐ On campus ☐ At cooperating institution (name : Click or tap here to enter text.
+Air Force ROTC is offered: ☐ On campus☒ At cooperating institution (name): Click or tap here to enter text.
 F4.
-Housing: Check all types of college-own institution. ned, -operated, or -affiliated housing available for undergradu ates at your ☑ Coed dorms ☐ Special housing for internation al students ☐ Fraternity/sorority housing ☐ Cooperative housing □ Apartments for married students □ Theme housing □ Apartments for single students ☐ Wellness Housing ⊠ Special housing for disabled students ☐ Other housing options (specify)): Click or tap here to en iter text.
+Housing: Check all types of college-owne institution. d, -operated, or -affiliated housing available for undergradu ates at your ☐ Coed residence halls ☐ Special housing for international al students Men's residence halls ☐ Fraternity/sorority housing ☐ Cooperative housing □ Apartments for married students ☑ Theme housing □ Apartments for single students ☐ Wellness Housing ☐ Living Learning Communities